Data Privacy Policy

 If you use the online form, you only need to enter your title, name and email address for the feedback option.
 It is up to you which further documents and whether you upload particularly sensitive data, such as health data.

-Your personal data as well as all processing steps connected with your application are stored securely on computers of this service provider exclusively in the EU/EEA.
+Your personal data as well as all processing steps connected with your application are stored securely on com-puters of this service provider exclusively in the EU/EEA.
 The data transfer is secured with SSL encryption.

 The company may use subcontractors from so-called insecure third countries and, in accordance with Art.
 6 (1) f) GDPR, use necessary cookies to ensure smooth, worldwide access to the portal and the necessary maintenance work.
 This is secured by appropriate guarantees as well as via the EU standard data contracts.

 Microsoft Ireland Operations Limited can be contacted at: The Atrium Building,Block B, Carmanhall Road, Sandyford Business Estate, Dublin 18.
 In rare support cases, the parent company, Microsoft Corporation, One Microsoft Way, 98052-6399 Redmond WA, United States of America, may access the data.
-This constitutes processing in an insecure third country, which we safeguard with standard data protection clauses.
+This constitutes pro-cessing in an insecure third country, which we safeguard with standard data protection clauses.

-We operate this reporting portal voluntarily, i.e. in accordance with the HinSchG, because we are not legally required to do so.
-We apply the rules of the HinSchG accordingly.
 Whistleblowers have the option of registering on our website to use the whistleblower portal.
-To register, log in and contact you, we process data that is automatically transmitted by the Internet browser and personal data that you can provide as a whistleblower: Access data, if applicable salutation (if specified), if applicable first name and last name (if specified), if applicable contact data (e-mail address, telephone number or postal address, if specified), if applicable personal data in the report, in particular violations of conduct with corresponding facts.
+To register, log in and make contact, we process data that is automatically transmitted by the Internet browser and personal data that you can provide as a whistleblower: Access data, title (if applicable), first name and surname (if applicable), contact data (e-mail address, telephone number or postal address, if applicable), personal data in the report, in particular behavioral violations with corresponding facts.

-If and insofar as we as an employment provider are not obligated to set up a reporting office pursuant to Section 12 HinSchG, but operate such an office voluntarily, the legal basis for data processing is your consent pursuant to Art.
-6 (1) sentence 1 a) DSGVO.
-Insofar as you communicate particularly sensitive data of other persons to our voluntary hotline, this is only permitted within the scope of the exceptions of Art.
-9 (2) DSGVO and you are responsible for ensuring that your communications are covered by this.
-Primarily, these exceptions will be under Art.
-9 (2) b) and h), the responsibility of the employer from labor and social law or health care.
-Confidentiality is then restricted to the extent that we have to check under Art.
-14 GDPR whether we have to inform the third party of your notification under para.
-3 within one month or whether this would make impossible or seriously impair the objectives of this notification portal under para.
+If and insofar as we, as an employer, are not obliged to set up a reporting office in accordance with Section 12 HinSchG, but operate it voluntarily, the legal basis for data processing is your consent in accordance with Art.
+6 para.
+1 sentence 1 a) GDPR.
+If you provide our voluntary reporting office with particularly sensitive data of other persons, this is only permitted within the framework of the exceptions of Art.
+9 para.
+2 GDPR and you are respon-sible for ensuring that your communications are covered by this.
+Primarily, these exceptions under Art.
+9 para.
+2 b) and h) will be the employer's responsibility under labor and social law or health care.
+Confidentiality is then re-stricted to the extent that we must check in accordance with Art.
+14 GDPR whether we must inform the third party of your notification in accordance with para.
+3 within one month or whether this would make the objectives of this reporting portal impossible or seriously impair them in accordance with para.
 5 b).
-However, we have the right and the obligation to provide your personal data with special
+However, we have the right and the obligation to protect your personal data in the context of such information.
+By reporting under a pseudonym, you can largely protect yourself against the disclosure of your personal data.

-Status: 07/02/2024
+Status: 23/04/2025